Wilford Brimley, ‘Cocoon’ and ‘Natural’ actor, dies at 85

 In recent years, Brimley’s pitchwork for Liberty Mutual had turned him into an internet sensation for his drawn out pronunciation of diabetes as “diabeetus.”
 He owned the pronunciation in a tweet that drew hundreds of thousands of likes earlier this year.

-Brimley is survived by is wife Beverly and three sons.
+Brimley is survived by his wife Beverly and three sons.